bghira/SimpleTuner/README.md

 ## Hardware Requirements

 EMA (exponential moving average) weights are a memory-heavy affair, but provide fantastic results at the end of training.
+Options like `--ema_cpu_only` can improve this situation by loading EMA weights onto the CPU and then keeping them there.

-Without it, training can still be done, but more care must be taken not to drastically change the model leading to "catastrophic forgetting".
+Without EMA, more care must be taken not to drastically change the model leading to "catastrophic forgetting" through the use of regularisation data.

 ### GPU vendors